-In partnership with the NYU Senior Vice President for Diversity, Inclusion, and Strategic Innovation, the Diversity, Inclusion, and Equity Office at NYU Abu Dhabi and NYUAD senior leadership, the Vice Provost for Faculty Development and Diversity develops and supports multiple ways of promoting diversity and inclusion, as well as faculty achievement and talent.
+In partnership with the NYU Senior Vice President for Diversity, Inclusion, and Strategic Innovation, the Office of Diversity, Inclusion, and Equity at NYU Abu Dhabi and NYUAD senior leadership, the Vice Provost for Faculty Development and Diversity develops and supports multiple ways of promoting diversity and inclusion, as well as faculty achievement and talent.

 By setting guidelines and providing clear, open, and consistent communication on shared goals in these areas, Faculty Development and Diversity is helping to foster a campus climate that values and advances a culture of inclusion and development.

 Kirsten Sadler Edepli was appointed as the Vice Provost, Faculty Development and Diversity in 2018.
 Kirsten is a biologist and passionate advocate for advancing equity in STEM, which she brings to this position to promote equity, inclusion, and belonging and to develop the talent of NYUAD faculty.
 Her background as a biologist focusing on the molecular and genetic basis of liver development and two important liver diseases, liver cancer, and fatty liver disease.
 Her work as a scientist has been interwoven with her passion for promoting gender equality in STEM, and her work on this area in scientific societies and in academic institutions has given her a deep understanding of the challenges facing women and minorities in achievements in STEM.